red-axe/am-editor/docs/plugin/tutorials.md

 ### `options`

-Plug-in options
+Plugin options

 Type: `T extends PluginOptions = {}` The default is an empty object

-We can pass in an option to the plug-in, for example: shortcut key
+We can pass in an option to the plugin, for example: shortcut key

 ```ts
 //Define the optional type